dcos/demos/jupyterlab/1.11/README.md

 The first step is to login into JupyterLab.
 If we have used the default name and VHOST setting above it should be reachable via `<VHOST>/jupyterlab-notebook`.
 ![Login](img/login.png).

-The default password witht he above settings is `jupyter` and
+The default password witht he above settings is `jupyter`.
 ![UI](img/jupyterlab_ui.png)

-Once logged in you should be to see the JupyterLab Launcher:
+Once logged in you should be able to see the JupyterLab Launcher:
 ![JupyterLab Launcher](img/jupyterlab_ui.png).